andrevidela/Research-report/Thesis/index.md

 main = printLn (length (mapList [0 ..
 9999]))
 ```

 Similarly to the deforestation algorithm we are going to see if we can improve the performance of linear functions across data structures like lists.
-When mapping across a list with a function of type `a -> a` that only mutates the input we can avoid allocating an
+When mapping across a list with a function of type `a -> a` that only mutates the input we can avoid allocating an entire new list.

 ```haskell
 %mutating